 The Clarion chandelier has rounded shapes in wrought iron that are finished in Majestic Silver Leaf, which shines in the warm glow cast from its eight bulbs.

 The Hannah chandelier has slender, rust-colored wrought-iron arms complemented by the unique Stockholm white finish of the hand-carved shaft and graceful wooden teardrops.
+It’s one of my favorites for the romance it exudes.

-When Iris found the switch that lowered the blackout curtains and snuggled into the sumptuous king sized bed, it was one of those movie moments you could truly feel the weary travelers state of mind.
+When Iris found the switch that lowered the blackout curtains and snuggled into the sumptuous king sized bed, it was one of those movie moments you could truly feel the weary traveler’s state of mind.
 For this spacious room, I’ve tapped the Spire table lamp for its lean profile.
 Don’t you think it would up the chic quotient in the space?

 Spire table lamp’s base is made of ribbed cast aluminum with an antique nickel finish that is enhanced with texture and paired with an off-white shantung shade.